KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

       * Using the next layer’s `GetInstanceProcAddr` function to query for `vk_layerGetPhysicalDeviceProcAddr`.

-This support is optional and should not be considered a requirement.
-This is only required if a layer intends to support some functionality not directly supported by loaders released in the public.
+If a layer intends to support functions that take VkPhysicalDevice as the dispatchable parameter, then layer should support `vk_layerGetPhysicalDeviceProcAddr`.
+This is because if these functions aren't known to the loader, such as those from unreleased extensions or because the loader is an older build thus doesn't know about them _yet_, the loader won't be able to distinguish whether this is a device or physical device function.

-If a layer does implement this support, it should return the address of its `vk_layerGetPhysicalDeviceProcAddr` function in the "pfnGetPhysicalDeviceProcAddr" member of the `VkNegotiateLayerInterface` structure during [Layer Version Negotiation](#layer-version-negotiation).
+If a layer does implement `vk_layerGetPhysicalDeviceProcAddr`, it should return the address of its `vk_layerGetPhysicalDeviceProcAddr` function in the "pfnGetPhysicalDeviceProcAddr" member of the `VkNegotiateLayerInterface` structure during [Layer Version Negotiation](#layer-version-negotiation).
 Additionally, the layer should also make sure `vkGetInstanceProcAddr` returns a valid function pointer to a query of `vk_layerGetPhysicalDeviceProcAddr`.

+Note: If a layer wraps the VkInstance handle, support for `vk_layerGetPhysicalDeviceProcAddr` is *NOT* optional and must be implemented.

-The new behavior of the loader's `vkGetInstanceProcAddr` with support for the `vk_layerGetPhysicalDeviceProcAddr` function is as follows:
+The behavior of the loader's `vkGetInstanceProcAddr` with support for the `vk_layerGetPhysicalDeviceProcAddr` function is as follows:
  1. Check if core function:
     - If it is, return the function pointer